László Bölöni: Managerial career

-As a football coach, Bölöni started with French club AS Nancy-Lorraine, where he was head coach for several years.
-He promoted with the team in Ligue 1.
+As a football coach, Bölöni started with French club Nancy, where he was head coach for several years.
+He promoted with the team in Division 1.
 In 2000, he was appointed as national team coach, but in the summer of 2001 decided to leave the job.

-Then he joined Portugal's club Sporting Clube de Portugal, where he won both the Portuguese championship and cup in his first year.
+Then he joined Portugal's club Sporting CP, where he won both the Primeira Liga and Taça de Portugal in his first year.
 He was fired at the end of the next season due to mediocre results.
 His legacy at Sporting was the introduction of youth team players such as Ricardo Quaresma, Hugo Viana and Cristiano Ronaldo into the senior's team starting lineup.
+In 2002, he aimed to solve the club's financial problems by bringing in Lyon forward Tony Vairelles on loan in exchange for Lyon having first option to sign Ronaldo and Quaresma, but the French club had no interest in the players.

-In 2003, he returned to France as manager of Stade Rennais; in 2005, he managed the team to their best position in history (4th in Ligue 1), and a subsequent UEFA Cup qualification.
+In 2003, he returned to France as manager of Rennes.
+In 2005, he managed the team to their best position in history (4th in Ligue 1), and a subsequent UEFA Cup qualification.

-In May 2006, Bölöni signed a two-year contract with AS Monaco but was fired on 23 October for lack of results (Monaco being 19th out of 20 in the league by that date).
+In May 2006, Bölöni signed a two-year contract with Monaco, but was fired on 23 October for lack of results.
+Monaco were 19th out of 20 in the league.

 On 9 June 2008, Belgian team Standard Liège appointed Bölöni as their new manager, as he succeeded Michel Preud'homme, who led the club to their first Belgian First Division title in 25 years (season 2007–2008).
 On 24 May 2009, he won the Belgian First Division title in his first season at Standard (season 2008–2009) after playing the championship play-off against Anderlecht.

 On 10 February 2010, Bölöni resigned from his coaching position at Standard Liege.

-On 29 May 2010, it was officially announced that Bölöni signed a contract with United Arab Emirates side Al-Wahda.
-On 2 September 2010, Al-Wahda sacked Bölöni, despite the team's 3–1 win over Ittihad Kalba.
+On 29 May 2010, it was officially announced that Bölöni signed a contract with Emirati club Al Wahda.
+On 2 September 2010, Al Wahda sacked Bölöni, despite the team's 3–1 win over Ittihad Kalba.

-On 2 January 2011, he was hired by RC Lens, on a one-year contract, but he couldn't save the team from relegation.
+On 2 January 2011, he was hired by Lens, on a one-year contract, but he couldn't save the team from relegation.

 Bölöni was immediately released in June, and signed a two-year contract with PAOK on 8 June 2011, following a short negotiation period.